Sign into your account

 Stephen J. Turkovich, MD

-President, John R. Oishei Children’s Hospital
+President, Golisano Children’s Hospital

-Turkovich has won numerous awards and honors, including the Business First “Healthcare 50” designation and the UB School of Medicine’s “Medical Alumni Award for Community Service and Commitment.”
+He has won numerous awards and honors, including the Business First “Healthcare 50” designation and the UB School of Medicine’s “Medical Alumni Award for Community Service and Commitment.”
 He is a fellow of the American Academy of Pediatrics and member of Alpha Omega Alpha Honor Medical Society.

 President, Guthrie Corning Hospital